Jacobite rising of 1689

-The Jacobite rising of 1689 was a conflict fought primarily in the Scottish Highlands, whose objective was to put James II & VII back on the throne, following his deposition by the November 1688 Glorious Revolution.
-Named after "Jacobus", the Latin for James, his supporters were known as 'Jacobites' and the associated political movement as Jacobitism.
-The 1689 rising was the first of a series of rebellions and plots seeking to restore the House of Stuart that continued into the late 18th century.
+The Jacobite rising of 1689, c.
+March 1689 to February 1692, took place primarily in the Scottish Highlands.
+Its purpose was to restore James II & VII to the throne, following his deposition by the November 1688 Glorious Revolution.
+It was the first of a series of attempts to restore the House of Stuart that continued into the late 18th century.

-Part of the wider European conflict known as the Nine Years War, the Scottish revolt was intended to support the 1689 to 1691 Williamite War in Ireland.
-Despite a decisive Jacobite victory at Killiecrankie in July 1689, their charismatic leader John Graham, 1st Viscount Dundee was killed in the final attack.
-His death, combined with limited internal or external support, meant the rising never presented a real threat to the new administration of William and Mary II.
-Major military action ended at Cromdale in May 1690, although the Highlands were not finally brought under control until 1692, following the Massacre of Glencoe.
+A minor part of the wider European conflict known as the Nine Years' War, the Scottish revolt was intended to support the 1689 to 1691 Williamite War in Ireland.
+Despite Jacobite victory at Killiecrankie in July 1689, their leader John Graham, 1st Viscount Dundee was killed in the final attack.
+Combined with limited resources, his death meant the rising never really threatened the new administration of William II & III and Mary II.
+Major military action ended at Cromdale in May 1690, although the Highlands were not considered pacified until after the Massacre of Glencoe in February 1692.

 Background

 In February 1685, James II & VII came to power with widespread support in all three kingdoms of England, Scotland and Ireland, despite his personal Catholicism.
-In predominantly Catholic Ireland, it was hoped he would return land confiscated from Catholics during the 17th century, and penal laws restricting their right to hold public office.
-In England and Scotland, both of which were overwhelmingly Protestant, the experience of the 1638 to 1651 Wars of the Three Kingdoms meant many feared the consequences of bypassing the 'natural heir'.
+In predominantly Catholic Ireland, it was hoped he would return land confiscated from Catholics during the 17th century, and repeal penal laws restricting their right to hold public office.
+In England and Scotland, both of which were overwhelmingly Protestant, the experience of the 1638 to 1651 Wars of the Three Kingdoms meant that many feared the consequences of bypassing the 'natural heir'.
 The desire for stability led to the rapid collapse of two Protestant risings in June 1685, the Monmouth Rebellion in England, and Argyll's Rising in Scotland.

 The 1681 Scottish Succession and Test Acts made obedience to the monarch a legal obligation, 'regardless of religion'; in return, James swore to uphold the primacy of the Church of Scotland or kirk.
 By 1680, over 95 percent of Scots were members of the kirk; Catholics numbered less than 2% of the population and even other Protestant sects were barred.
 Attempts to repeal the Scottish Test Act undermined his moderate supporters, while rewarding the dissident Presbyterians who backed Argyll in 1685.

-The perception James was willing to ignore his commitments, his Coronation Oath and his own supporters seriously undermined his position in Scotland.
+The perception that James was willing to ignore his commitments, his Coronation Oath and his own supporters seriously undermined his position in Scotland.
 In October 1685, an estimated 200,000 French Protestants were forced into exile by the Edict of Fontainebleau, while French expansion under Louis XIV threatened the Protestant Dutch Republic.
 Close economic and cultural ties between Scotland and fellow Calvinists in France and Holland exacerbated fears Protestant Europe was threatened by a Catholic counter-reformation.